NHSDigital/electronic-prescription-service-api/README.md

 - `pr_title_check.yml` Checks that pull requests title matches the desired format
 - `pr-link.yml` Links the raised PR with the associated Jira ticket
 - `quality_checks.yml` Performs, linting, validation and testing of the codebase
+- `release.yml` Runs on demand to create a release and deploy to all environments
 - `sam_package_code.yml` Builds and packages the code ready for deployment
 - `sam_release_code.yml` Deploys Cloudformation stacks for resources defined in the SAM templates